WinterAxis/ESV-MD-Bible/The_Bible_esv/45_Romans/Rom_13.md

 Let us walk properly as in the daytime, not in orgies and drunkenness, not in sexual immorality and sensuality, not in quarreling and jealousy.

 ###### 14
-But put on the Lord Jesus Christ, and make no provision for the flesh, to gratify its desires. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+But put on the Lord Jesus Christ, and make no provision for the flesh, to gratify its desires.

 ***